dosemedia/dev_coding_challenge/README.md

 ## Submitting Your Solution

-To submit your code exercise:
+To submit your code challenge:
-- Fork this repository
-- Implement your solution in the fork
+- Store your solution at your favorite git host (like github or bitbucket).
-- Submit a pull request back to this repository with your solution (we won't actually be merging the request, but it lets us know you can perform basic git workflow).
+- Once complete, email ablondeau@dose.com and brenna@dose.com with a link to the repository.

 ## Bonus Points